-House Officer learning is supervised to ensure it is objectives driven, targeted to House Officer learning needs and includes an understanding of safe conduct in a community environment.
+House Officer learning is supervised to ensure it is objective-driven, targeted to House Officers' learning needs and includes an understanding of safe conduct in a community environment.

 The House Officer will be allocated time to review and become familiar with the practice's safety standards which will be covered during the orientation period at the beginning of the attachment.
-Workplace safety issues are the responsibility of the provider and House Officers will comply with the practice's safety standards.
+Workplace safety issues are the responsibility of the providers and House Officers will conform to the practice's safety standards.